nigel-daniels/ambient-agents/01_LangGraph_101/notes.md

                   \
                    ----> { notify }
 ```
 In this case we can add some predefined behaviors based on incoming emails.
 In this case we can add a routing LLM that decides if we want to send an email, not send an email or notify the inbox owner based on some pre-set criteria.
 Should the decision be to send an email and e-mail agent is called similar to the first email.
 This is has more agency as decisions are made up front but the predictability is lower, we don't always send an email.
+Note that in JS the state uses the `MessagesAnnotation` object instead of `MessagesState`.
 #### 3 Agent
 See [router_agent](./04_router_agent.ts).
 ```